FAQ: TAP, HTI-1 & Clinical Data Compliance

 We typically respond within 48 hours.
 For active engagements, response expectations are documented in the SOW.

 We keep a limited client load so each TAP or advisory engagement gets focused attention.
-If you need faster turnaround, say so during TAP Intake or when coordinating through TAP Assessment.
+If you need faster turnaround, say so when you Book a Call.

 Specific terms, including response-time SLAs, are documented in the signed SOW or engagement agreement.